International Internal Audit Awareness Month

 Photo by Cytonn Photography, on Unsplash.

-- “Organisations have, as a result of sheer necessity, made decisions faster, collaborated better, and adopted new technologies faster”.
+• “Organisations have, due to sheer necessity, made decisions faster, collaborated better, and adopted new technologies faster.”

-As KPMG’s report The Future of Internal Audit succinctly puts it, one of the main pillars of effective internal audit is prioritising stakeholder engagement, and understanding the real value of cross-organisational trust.
+As KPMG’s report The Future of Internal Audit succinctly puts it, one of the main pillars of effective internal audit is prioritising stakeholder engagement and understanding the value of cross-organisational trust.

-Internal audit teams have always needed an open forum to go about their business, but in 2023 (and especially during International Internal Audit Awareness Month), this open forum needs to be built around trust and how that trust works to improve strategic alignment and legal compliance.
+Internal audit teams have always needed an open forum for their business.
+However, in 2023 (and especially during International Internal Audit Awareness Month), this open forum needs to be built around trust and how that trust works to improve strategic alignment and legal compliance.

-In short, internal audit should never be considered an “island” in the operational matrix, and it needs to remain vigilant in building quality relationships with decision-makers to better understand risk management and maintain sustainable business operations.
+In short, internal audit should never be considered an “island” in the operational matrix.
+It needs to remain vigilant in building quality relationships with decision-makers to better understand risk management and maintain sustainable business operations.

 Agility Is The Key To Internal Audit Awareness Month